In the analysis of this circuit it was determined that several factors contribute to the ultimate sensitivity, including:

 Testing with an Avalanche Photodiode:

 In perusing the various component catalogs I noted that Mouser Electronics carried some avalanche photodiodes - but as expected, there was a price - literally: Around US$150 at the time for just one APD.
-In a compromise between size, availability and cost I chose the AD1100-8-TO52-S1 by First Sensor (previously known as "Pacific Silicon Sensor") - a device with a round, 1mm2 (1.128mm diameter) active area - a reasonable compromise.
+In a compromise between size, availability and cost I chose the AD1100-8-TO52-S1 by First Sensor (previously known as "Pacific Silicon Sensor") - a device with a round, 1mm2 (1.128mm diameter) active area - a reasonable compromise between cost, size, and the practical limit of the Fresnel-based optics.
 This device, which came with its own test sheet, indicated a maximum gain ("M" factor) of approximately 1000 occurring at 134 volts at a temperature of 25C.

 In my initial research I noted that the internal action of any APD suffers an inevitable, but expected, effect: As the gain goes up with increasing bias voltage, the intrinsic noise of the device itself increases at a faster rate than the gain.
-What this means was that there is going to be a point above which a further increase of device gain will cause the signal to noise ratio to decrease even though the actual signal level continues to increase with bias voltage - but at what voltage might this happen, and would this "crossover" point occur at a point where we can expect the overall "gain+noise" to offer a net advantage over a PIN photodiode?
+What this means was that there is going to be a point above which a further increase of device gain will cause the signal to noise ratio to decrease even though the actual signal level continues to increase with bias voltage.
+With this in mind, the question is "At what voltage might this happen, and would this 'crossover' point occur at a point where we can expect the overall 'gain+noise' to offer a net advantage over a PIN photodiode?"

 Building a prototype receiver similar to that depicted in Figure 2 I substituted an APD for D1 using a string of sixteen 9 volt batteries and a 1 megohm potentiometer with a 100k resistor in series with the wiper (and some bypass capacitors to ground on the "hot" side of the diode) in lieu of R1 to set the bias voltage.
 Placing this prototype in my "Photon Range" - a windowless room in my house where there is an LED mounted to the ceiling that may be modulated - I compared the sensitivity of this prototype to both my "standard" TIA receiver (the VK7MJ design) and an operational exemplar of my "Version 3" design.